Your digital business toolkit 🇧🇪

 What is it?

-- Understand the legal obligations specific to NPOs (general meeting, board of directors).
+- Understanding the legal obligations specific to NPOs (general meeting, board of directors).

 - Accessing model articles of association.